atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 lips. -- ^she Started from me — -- -- -- -- I pursued her,
 and obtained my pardon. — I then caught her in my arms, to thank her — — New offences produced new apologies, which were, after some demurring, accepted
 -- -- -1 grew at lasl too presuming- -- -- -- was
-tempted to press her to my bosom— — “now, my lord, you are rude” ” the blushing, Struggling angel. — I turned from her, fupposing her to be af fedtedly angry, and Swore that nobody but the moult consummate prude in nature could take offence at iuch innocent freedoms, adding, that I could not have believed lady Charlotte had fo weak an under itanding.
+tempted to press her to my bosom— — "now, my lord, you are rude" " the blushing, Struggling angel. — I turned from her, fupposing her to be af fedtedly angry, and Swore that nobody but the moult consummate prude in nature could take offence at iuch innocent freedoms, adding, that I could not have believed lady Charlotte had fo weak an under itanding.
 This Speech touched her. — She was Serious; She was Sorry for having been obliged to chide me— — again lifted m.p. her charming eyes, and smiled a i reconciliation— — with the tenderness which languished in them, I Seized her once more, ' and printed a thousand ardent kistes on her lovely [ face. — She now became absolutely incensed, but in j censed in fo bewitching a manner, that I adored | her— — of flying into a fury (by So doing.
 She ■ would have thrown the finesi Set of features in the world into a horrid disorder) She, Suddenly, appeared colledfed within herself, and with great coolness and gravity, saying.
 She had an engagement that evening, rose and pulled her bell, before I was in the least aware’of her intentions.' — Ideated on her, how = for her discretion; it has fixed me, immutably, her’s; though I confess I was So much surprised at So unexpedled a change, for She had but just Seemed to reprove me reludtantly, that I Suffered her to order her chair, with only making a Single remonstrance against it.; that remonstrance pr ved ineffedtual, anci 1 actually believe I appeared a dupe of my own ' designs. — Yet charmed to find her ail that my eager heart jlu 1.^ 1 T X ^ fi W U